emmanuelsw/notiwind/README.md

 npm i notiwind
 ```

-You can then register Notifications as a Vue plugin.
+You can then register `Notifications` as a Vue plugin:

 ```js
 import { createApp } from 'vue'